 At Value Research, we receive a large number of queries from investors asking for advice on their portfolios.
-On the insurance side, one of the most common problems we encounter is the widespread availability of Ulips and traditional products (endowment and moneyback plans) that are meant to serve as two-in-one, investment-cum-insurance products.
-We, on the other hand, firmly believe that investors should keep insurance and investment apart, and that their interests would be best served through a combination of term plan and mutual funds.
+On the insurance side, one of the most common problems we encounter is the widespread availability of ULIPs and traditional products (endowment and moneyback plans) that are meant to serve as two-in-one, investment-cum-insurance products.
+We on the other hand firmly believe that investors should keep insurance and investment apart, and that their interests would be best served through a combination of term plan and mutual funds.
 And so we strongly recommend that investors say no to endowment policies and ULIPs.

-Why go for term plan-MF combo
+Why go for a term plan-MF combo

-The term plan-mutual funds combination is financially the most efficient.
-Ulips, on the other hand, levy a number of charges besides the fund management charge (that a mutual fund also charges) and mortality charge (that a term plan charges).
+The term plan-mutual fund combination is financially the most efficient.
+ULIPs, on the other hand, levy a number of charges besides the fund management charge (that a mutual fund also charges) and mortality charge (that a term plan charges).
 They levy a premium allocation charge (PAC), an administrative charge, and so on.
-The cost structure of Ulips is also complicated.
+The cost structure of ULIPs is also complicated.
 While charges levied under endowment plans and money back policies are unknown, charges under linked policies are clearly mentioned in policy brochures and policy documents available on the company website.
 Investors are either unaware or they do not take pain to go through the policy details before making a final purchase.
 Insurance companies, agents and advisors take advantage of the ignorance of investors and sell policies which are not really helpful.
 The mutual fund-term plan combination scores by having a lower and more transparent cost structure.

-Another problem with Ulips is that an insurance company offers only a limited number of fund options.
-If the funds offered by the insurance company underperforms, the investor does not have the option to exit his current fund and invest in a high-return fund from another company (until the lock-in period is over).
+Another problem with ULIPs is that an insurance company offers only a limited number of fund options.
+If the fund offered by the insurance company underperforms, the investor does not have the option to exit his current fund and invest in a high-return fund from another company (until the lock-in period is over).
 On the other hand, if he invests in mutual funds, he can easily exit his current underperforming fund (most mutual funds do not have an exit load after one year), and choose to invest in any one of the hundreds of funds available in the market.

-Traditional products such as endowment plans and moneyback plans too have drawbacks.
+Traditional products such as endowment plans and moneyback plans have drawbacks too.
 The biggest is that they offer simple interest, whereas if you invest in a mutual fund or even in the Public Provident Fund (PPF) for that matter, your investments grow through compounding.
 As we well know, the effect of compounding is powerful, especially over the long term.
 The second disadvantage of traditional products is that they have a high allocation to debt products.
 This, too, affects their returns: over the long term, as we know, returns from equities trounce those from debt.

 Yet another disadvantage of insurance-cum-investment products belonging to insurance companies is that despite paying a hefty sum of money as premium, a family could still be under-insured.
 Since term plans are inexpensive, one can buy adequate amount of cover through them.

-What should you do
+What should you do?

-These investors would prefer a Ulip to a term plan-mutual fund combination because a Ulip, being a product from an insurance company, would offer them a greater sense of security (especially if it is from the public-sector behemoth).
-Such investors could stay put in the Ulip.
-Even if the Ulip is not a financially-efficient product, it would still benefit these investors by offering them equity exposure, which would boost their returns over the long term.
+These investors would prefer a ULIP to a term plan-mutual fund combination because a ULIP, being a product from an insurance company, would offer them a greater sense of security (especially if it is from the public-sector behemoth).
+Such investors could stay put in the ULIP.
+Even if the ULIP is not a financially-efficient product, it would still benefit these investors by offering them equity exposure, which would boost their returns over the long term.